Sept. 21, 2025 - Freedomain Radio - Stefan Molyneux

 So in the same way, when Adam and Eve were newly created, they lived in the Garden of Eden, which of course is an analogy for infancy and toddlerhood.

-And then when they hit puberty, which is when they eat of the tree of knowledge of good and evil, and they start to think for themselves.
+And then when they hit puberty, which is when they eat of the tree of knowledge of good and evil, they start to think for themselves.

 They're not just told what is good and evil.

-They think for themselves, what is good and evil.
+They think for themselves what is good and evil.

 At the same time as they hit puberty, they also hit lust, right?

-You you bathe your toddler, they're naked, right?
+You bathe your toddler, they're naked, right?

 But you don't bathe your older daughter or son as a parent.